-A single employee age 55 is making \$175,000 in base income and contributing the maximum (\$27,000) to their pretax 401(k).
-GM will match 4% for their basic match and an additional 4% for a "GM Retirement Contribution" (or \$14,000) for a total combined contribution of \$41,000.
-Since the total combined limit for employee and employer contributions is \$67,500 (would be \$61,000 if the person was under 50), the employee could then contribute up to another \$26,500 to their after-tax 401(k) bucket and immediately convert it to the Roth bucket.
-Since qualified Roth withdrawals can be accessed tax-free, this option allows for a high level of money being saved in an efficient method.
+A single employee age 55 is making \$175,000 in base income and contributing the maximum (\$30,000) to their pretax 401(k).
+GM will match 4% for their basic match and an additional 4% for a "GM Retirement Contribution" (or \$14,000) for a total combined contribution of \$44,000.
+Since the total combined limit for employee and employer contributions is \$73,500 (it would be \$66,000 if the person was under 50), the employee could then contribute up to another \$29,500 to their after-tax 401(k) bucket and immediately convert it to the Roth bucket.
+Since qualified\ Roth withdrawals can be accessed tax-free, this option allows for a high level of money being saved in an efficient method.
+Sometimes one might refer to this strategy as a "Mega Backdoor Roth."

-There are definitely some other considerations to keep in mind, such as: current tax bracket, whether or not there are existing after-tax earnings in the account, age and goals of the employee, etc.
+There are definitely some other considerations to keep in mind, such as: current tax bracket, whether or not there are existing after-tax earnings in the account, the age and the goals of the employee, etc.

 To see if a Roth in-plan conversion makes sense for your specific situation, please reach out to: info@lifepointplanning.com.
-Making the correct decision could result in massive long-term tax savings and efficiency benefits to your overall plan.
+Making the correct decision could result in massive long-term tax savings and added efficiency to your overall plan.